 Spending quality time with friends outdoors is one of the best things you can do for your mental health.

 Who doesn’t love a fairy garden?
 It doesn’t matter how old you are.

 Celebrate spring by creating a mini-garden that will warm your heart whenever it meets your glance.
 There are lots of examples of fairy gardens on Pinterest that will inspire you.

 Kick off the season by planning a pot-luck barbeque with your friends and family on a good-weather weekend.

 You made it through the winter, so it’s time to welcome spring with open arms.
 Add a croquet tournament to the agenda, and you have the perfect party everyone will love forward to attending.

 On the first day of spring, take a daily picture of something that celebrates this time of year.

 Some ideas might include fruit tree blossoms, flowers, artichokes, a bouquet of fresh flowers, a bird with a nest, butterflies, chicks, rabbits, Easter eggs, an early spring morning, or anything St. Patty’s day related or rain boots.

 You will have a photo diary of each day of this magical season.

-Take a trip to the nearest zoo to marvel over all the baby animals that are making their debut into the world.
+Take a trip to the nearest zoo to marvel over all the baby animals making their debut in the world.